England at the FIFA Women's World Cup

-England have participated five times at the FIFA Women's World Cup: in 1995, 2007, 2011, 2015 and 2019.
-They have reached the quarter-finals three times and the semi-finals twice.
+England have participated six times at the FIFA Women's World Cup: in 1995, 2007, 2011, 2015, 2019, and 2023.
+They have reached the quarter-finals in each of their participation and the semi-finals three times, reaching the final in 2023.

 1991 World Cup

 England did not qualify for the 1991 FIFA Women's World Cup.
 The European qualification tournament was the same as the European Championship Qualification.
 England finished second in their bracket at the group stage and qualified for the quarter-finals.
 In the quarter-final they lost twice to Germany: 1–4 at home, and 0–2 away.
 As a result, Germany qualified for the World Cup.

 1995 World Cup

 For the World Cup in Sweden, England qualified as the semi-finalist of the European Championship 1995.
 In the Qualification, England had four wins against Belgium and Slovenia and two goalless draws against Spain.
 In the quarter-finals, England prevailed with two 2-1 victories against Iceland and was thus qualified for the World Cup.
 In the semi-finals they lost to Germany 1–4 in the first leg and 1–2 in the second leg.

 They defeated Canada 3–2 in their first World Cup match.
 Gillian Coultard scored in the 51st minute by a converted penalty the first World Cup goal for England.
 After increasing to 3–0 they conceded two late goals.
 A 2–0 win over Norway followed by a 3–2 victory over Nigeria put England in the quarter-finals as group winners.
 Here they again lost to Germany 0–3.
 The result would have been sufficient for England to have qualified for the first women's football tournament at the 1996 Olympic Games in which only the eight best teams of the World Cup could participate.
 However, because England is not eligible to start at the Olympic Games, Brazil participated as the ninth-best team.